ProfBird/AndroidAppExamples-Java/README.md

   * A simple app with just a DatePicker widget and a TextView that shows the date selected.
 The Calendar class is used to get the current date and the SimpleDateFormat class is used to format the date obtained from the picker.

 * WeatherForecast-SAX+ListView
   * Parses an XML file of weather data using SAX and displays weather icons in the ListView along with the weather data.
+The data is from an Open Web Map API

 * WeatherForecast-SAX+SQLite+ListView
   * Uses a database to store multiple weather forecasts in an SQLite database.
 It also uses a CursorAdapter with the ListView.